 You would expect those who perform well within the first six games of the season and find themselves near the top of the table to be regular contenders in outright Premier League betting and remain in a similar league position over the next 32 games.

-There is, however, examples of teams outperforming expectation within the six games and then regressing to the mean (and worse) throughout the remainder of the season (or vice versa).
-Aston Villa’s drop from 6th to 17th in 2014/15 and Crystal Palace's jump from 20th to 11th last year stand out as two examples of this.
+There are, however, examples of teams outperforming expectation within the six games and then regressing to the mean (and worse) throughout the remainder of the season (or vice versa).
+Aston Villa’s drop from 6th to 17th in 2014/15 and Crystal Palace's jump from 20th to 11th in 2017/18 stand out as two examples of this.

 When teams perform poorly in the first six games